Jim would have been 70 on December 2, 2018.

 I also played in a band with Jim when I was 15 years old.
-That was the James Gang, and we played every weekend at Vinny’s Happy Landing in Bayshore, NY.
+That was the James Gang and we played every weekend at Vinny’s Happy Landing in Bayshore, NY.
 I was making money as a musician and wasn’t even old enough to be in this bar.
 We played soul music.
 Specific songs included J.J.
 Jackson’s “But It’s Alright,” Wilson Picket’s “Midnight Hour” and Sam & Dave’s “When Something Is Wrong With My Baby” in which we sang close harmony – and continued to sing the song together for the rest of our lives.

 Later Jim got in a hard rocking band called Railway & Gunn.
 He asked me to be their roadie and I was totally into it.
 He even let me hire a helper.
 I got my friends Charlie and Lillian to be part of my crew.
 Lillian and I had a method of getting people to dance that worked every time.
-Early in the evening when no one was really ready to dance, Lil and I would take the dance floor and be the worse dancers ever.
-Other people felt like they would look much better than us, so they were not afraid to jump up to show off their limited skills.
+Early in the evening when no one was really ready to dance yet, Lil and I would take the dance floor and be the worse dancers ever.
+Other people felt like they would look much better than us so they were not afraid to jump up to show off their limited skills.

 Jimmy was a club DJ and a photographer in his adult life.
 Taking photos of the gals who worked as escorts fit him well.
-He had a beautiful wife, Eddi, and knew how to deal with these girls who made money because of their looks.
+He had a beautiful wife, Eddi, his third, and knew how to deal with these girls who made money because of their looks.
 His Facebook site got shut down three times by conservative people reporting him.
 He took it all in stride.